fvdhoef/aquarius-plus/Maker/README.md

 ## Overview of the Manufacturing Process:

 1. Order the parts.
+    - On the [JLCPCB](https://jlcpcb.com) main site, log in and go to Parts Manager, then Order Parts, then JLCPCB Parts.
+    - From the JLCPCB Assembly Parts page, select BOM Tool.
+    - Upload the aqplus_revX_BOM.xlsx file to the site.
+From the pop-up, select the number of PCBs you want to manufacture.
+This multiplies the quantities for you for each item.
+    - (more to come)
-2. Order the assembled PCBs.
+3. Order the assembled PCBs.
-3. Assemble the Aquarius+.
+4. Assemble the Aquarius+.

 ## Folder Contents